-Protection Warrior Tank Spell Summary — Battle for Azeroth (BfA) 8.1
+Protection Warrior Tank Spell Summary — Shadowlands 9.2

-On this page, we present you with all spells and procs that you need to understand as a Protection Warrior in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+On this page, we present you with all spells and procs that you need to understand as a Protection Warrior in World of Warcraft — Shadowlands 9.2.

 This page goes over Protection Warrior's various baseline abilities and passives, explaining what each does and how they function in detail.
 It is recommended that you read through this page in order to have a basis for the various topics that are discussed throughout the rest of this guide.

 Shield Slam deals Physical damage to a single target, on a 9-second cooldown (reduced by Haste).
-It generates 15 Rage, and its cooldown has a 30% chance of being reset by Thunder Clap, Revenge, and Devastate.
+It generates 15 Rage, and its cooldown has a 30% chance of being reset by Thunder Clap, Revenge, Devastate and Execute.

 Thunder Clap deals damage to all enemies in an 8-yard radius, on a 6-second cooldown (reduced by Haste).
+Deals reduced damage beyond 5 enemies.
 It generates 5 Rage, and reduces enemy movement speed by 20% for 10 seconds.

 Devastate deals Physical damage to a single target.
 It has no cooldown and generates no Rage.